ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 After these steps, the bucket’s versioning status will be **enabled**.
 {{% notice note %}}
-📌 **Important versioning behavior:** Once versioning has been enabled on a bucket, it cannot be returned to "not configured" status.
+📌 **Versioning behavior:** Once versioning has been enabled on a bucket, it cannot be returned to "not configured" status.
 You can only suspend versioning, which prevents new versions from being created but keeps all existing versions intact.
 {{% /notice %}}

 Once versioning has been enabled on a bucket, you can later suspend it in the same way — either from the *Buckets page* or the selected *Bucket page* using the **Suspend versioning** option: